AbdellahBoutmad/Password-generator/README.md

 - **Length**: Specify the length of the password (e.g., 8, 12, 16).
 - **Special Characters**: Set to `true` or `false` to include or exclude special characters.

-## 📦 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or features, please fork the repository and submit a pull request.
-Make sure to follow the code style and write tests for your changes.

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.